 New College – Kimber Wing

-The Kimber Wing is part of a project to upgrade a group of listed buildings clustered around the north-east corner of Oxford’s medieval city walls at New College, Oxford.
-It creates a new landscaped courtyard.
-The surrounding buildings include two timber framed terraced houses from the 17th century, an early 19th century stone faced house, and the Morris Garage, at 21 Longwall Street, whose south facade was remodelled in 1980.
-All are listed.
+The Kimber Wing project upgraded a group of listed buildings clustered around the north-east corner of Oxford’s medieval city walls at New College, Oxford to form a new landscaped courtyard in the shape of an irregular quad.
+The surrounding buildings include two timber framed terraced houses from the 17th century, an early 19th century stone faced house, and the garage that William Morris [Lord Nuffield] built to establish his business at 21 Longwall Street in 1910.
+Morris’s Garage was remodelled in 1980.
+All the existing buildings on the site are listed.
 The south wall of the courtyard is the medieval city wall, a scheduled monument.

 The new wing is perpendicular to the city wall.
 Views to the wall from Longwall Street resulted in a low roof form.
 Two clay-tiled flanks conceal a serrated row of zinc clad dormers with clerestory windows.
 This enables a deep plan whilst maintaining good levels of natural light in the study bedrooms.
 The red tiled pitched roof is carried around the courtyard like a ribbon, unifying new and old and helping to regularise the experience of an irregular, polygonal space.
 The new building is clad in timber to emphasise its garden-like qualities, and to contrast with the masonry of the medieval city wall.
 This sits on a base of blue engineering bricks.